Code-Institute-Submissions/milestone_1_harperk/README.md

 ### Illustrations and Collages

-All images and collages were created by
+All images and collages were created by Kirsty Harper